What is the Sojo International Center?

 To continue job hunting in Japan after graduation, you need to switch your resident status to “designated activities.”
 If there is no track record of job hunting in your residency period, however, we cannot issue a recommendation letter, which is necessary for switching the resident status.

-Therefore, be sure to attend explanatory meetings without fail when they are announced by the Employment Section and proactively carry out job hunting while you are a student.
+Therefore, be sure to attend explanatory meetings without fail when they are announced by the Career Support Section and proactively carry out job hunting while you are a student.

 If you have any other concerns, please do not hesitate to contact Sojo International Center by phone or via e-mail.